terrytang0905/TT_Tech_Space/blogs/2019-03-12-bigdata-dm-solution-analytics.md

 ### 核心能力定义

+**Core Capibility**

-Access to Multiple Data Sources
+- Access to Multiple Data Sources
-Administration and Management
+- Administration and Management
-Advanced Analytics
+- Advanced Analytics
-Data Ingest(减少移动数据,增强移动计算)
+- Data Ingest(减少移动数据,增强移动计算)
-Managing Large Volumes of Data
+- Managing Large Volumes of Data
-Optimized Performance (Traditional/Exploratory)
+- Optimized Performance (Traditional/Exploratory)
-Flexible Scalability
+- Flexible Scalability
-Variety of Data Types
+- Variety of Data Types
-Workload Management(负载管理)
+- Workload Management(负载管理)
-Traditional Use Support
+- Traditional Use Support

+**ADW Utility**

-Traditional Data Warehouse
+-Traditional Data Warehouse
-Real-Time Data Warehouse(adhoc querying and data mining) Logical Data Warehouse
+-Real-Time Data Warehouse(adhoc querying and data mining) -Logical Data Warehouse

 	This use case manages data variety and volume of data for both structured and other content data types.

-Context-Independent Data Warehouse
+-Context-Independent Data Warehouse

 	This use case concerns new data values, variants of data form and new relationships.
 It supports search, graph and other capabilities for discovering new information models.